 Pain Relief for Dogs

 So what can you give a dog for pain?
-The best of a bad lot is paracetamol, which is given at a dose of 10 mg/kg twice daily.
+The best of a bad lot is paracetamol, sold as Panadol, Calpol or Tylenol (called acetaminophen in the US).
+It is sometimes used by vets at a dose of 10 mg/kg twice daily.

 Hydrocortisone 0.5% cream (e.g. Dermaid) is available without prescription.
 It can be used for areas of minor irritation or allergy.

 Many antifungals (e.g. Canesten) can be used in pets.

 Bad Stuff: Do not use creams on broken skin, and always be aware of how much is being swallowed by pets.
 You could easily reach a toxic dose by reapplying creams that are licked off.
 It’s best to fit an elizabethan collar if using and see your vet if there isn’t rapid improvement.
 Prolonged use can cause skin damage.

 Fungal infections in dogs are very unlikely.
 If it looks like ringworm, it’s usually bacterial.
 The best thing for this is our magic pink chlorhexidine disinfectant scrub (available OTC).